|Router Security||Extending the range of a Wi-Fi network||

 As a starting point, the extender should be placed halfway between the router and the area that currently has a weak signal.
 That said, if the extender is too far from the router, it can't do anything.
 The extender must have a strong connection with the router.
 As with choosing a channel and moving the router, expect some trial and error regarding placement.
 Any extender should tell you how strong the connection to the router is.
 I prefer those that have lights on them where more lights indicates a stronger signal.
 An extender may instead report the signal strength using a mobile app or a web interface.

-An extender should offer a choice of radio frequency bands.
+To avoid the 50 percent speed reduction, an extender should offer a choice of radio frequency bands.
 If you use one band to connect to the router and another band to connect to your devices, it should run faster.
 For example, connecting to the router on the 2.4GHz band and connecting to your devices on the 5GHz band should be faster than using the 5GHz band in both directions.
 But, again, trial and error.
-And, higher end extenders have three radios, so the can, for example, connect to the router using 5Ghz and connect to your devices using either 2.4GHz or the second 5GHz radio.

-A nice thing about a Wi-Fi extender is that you can mix and max devices from different hardware manufacturers.
+A nice thing about a Wi-Fi extender is that you can mix and match devices from different hardware manufacturers.
 Wi-Fi is Wi-Fi.

 Extenders differ in their Wi-Fi output.
 Some will repeat the signal and use the same network name (SSID).
 Others create a different SSID on the output side.